China attacks foreign clothing, shoe brands over Xinjiang

-BEIJING (AP) - China’s ruling Communist Party is lashing out at H&M; and other clothing and footwear brands as it retaliates for Western sanctions imposed on Chinese officials accused of human rights abuses in the northwestern region of Xinjiang.
+BEIJING (AP) - China’s ruling Communist Party is lashing out at H&M; and other clothing and footwear brands as it retaliates for Western sanctions on Chinese officials accused of human rights abuses in the Xinjiang region.

-The attacks began when the party’s Youth League on Wednesday called attention on its social media account to an H&M; statement in March 2020 that it would stop buying cotton grown in Xinjiang.
-The Swedish retailer said it was “deeply concerned” about reports of forced labor there.
+The attacks began when the party’s Youth League on Wednesday called attention on its social media account to an H&M; statement in March 2020 that it would stop buying cotton from Xinjiang in China‘s northwest.
+The Swedish retailer, in words also used by some other brands, said it was “deeply concerned” about reports of forced labor there.

 On Thursday, a party newspaper, the Global Times, cited Burberry, Adidas, Nike and New Balance as having made “cutting remarks” about Xinjiang cotton as early as two years ago.
+A separate Global Times report cited what it said was a statement by Zara that it had a “zero-tolerance approach towards forced labor.”

 Celebrities including Wang Yibo, a popular singer and actor, announced they were breaking endorsement contracts with H&M; and Nike.

 Beijing often attacks foreign clothing, auto, travel and other brands for actions by their governments or to pressure companies to conform to its official positions on Taiwan, Tibet and other sensitive issues.